 The Dental programs are all very labor and equipment intensive and as such, there is an ongoing need for replacement equipment, equipment repairs, and ongoing maintenance of the equipment and facilities.
 Our community clinic serves over 1100 patients annually.
-Community members and SRJC students who could not afford traditional dental services access the extremely affordable dental hygiene services and dental radiographs.
+Community members and SRJC students who, in many circumstances, can not afford traditional dental services access the extremely affordable dental hygiene and dental radiographic services.